geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 for more information), but Docker is used so a fully reproducible environment can be setup.

-[Docker Compose](https://docs.docker.com/compose) is an addition to Docker to facilitate the orchestration (configuration) of one or more Docker 'Containers' (a Container is a running instance of a Docker image) using a configuration convention (the Docker Compose YAML file), usually named `docker-compose.yml`.
+[Docker Compose](https://docs.docker.com/compose) is an addition to Docker to facilitate the orchestration (configuration) of one or more Docker 'Containers' (a container is a running instance of a Docker image) using a configuration convention (the Docker Compose YAML file), usually named `docker-compose.yml`.

 ## Docker Installation